vasyop/miniC-hosting/README.md

 1. A simple stack-based virtual machine that runs C in the browser.

-2. The beginning of an interactive tutorial that covers C, how the VM works, and how the language is compiled, everything from the ground up.
+2. An interactive tutorial that covers C, how the VM works, and how the language is compiled, everything from the ground up.

 ![alt text](/gif/both.gif)